ThreatConnect-Inc/threatconnect-developer-docs/docs/rest_api/v3/update_metadata.rst

 +-----------------+-------------------------+

 .. note::
-    To disassociate a Group from an Indicator, Group, Victim, or Victim Asset, you must use the Group’s ID when setting the ``associatedGroups`` field.
+    To disassociate an object from an Artifact, Case, Indicator, Group, Victim, or Victim Asset, you must use the object's ID when setting its respective field (e.g., if dissociating a Group from an object, use the Group's ID when setting the ``associatedGroups`` field).

 Example Request
 ^^^^^^^^^^^^^^^